 Now it is time to closely inspect the teeth.
 You should look to see if the rake angle of the teeth match the angle that you have decided on.
 In addition, look to see if some teeth have much bigger flats than others.
 If the rake angle is really far off, or some teeth have much larger flats than others, you will need to reshape the teeth on your saw.
 Place your saw in the vise so the gullets of the teeth clear the jaws by about 3/32" of an inch.
 Put the saw in the vise so the handle faces the right and the toe of the saw faces the left.
 Fit your file with a proper handle.
 Next insert the tip of the file in the alignment jig that you made to go with that file.
 Find the side that has the line that tilts to the right.
 Insert the end of the file in the hole so that one of the flat sides of the file is parallel to the scribed line.
 This will ensure that you maintain the proper rake angle.

 When reshaping the teeth, you should strive to make all the teeth the proper height and with a consistent rake angle.
 As can be seen at the right, I like to start at the heel and of the saw and work to the left.
 There are only two things that you have to remember in this operation.
 The first is that you need to keep the alignment jig parallel to the top of the saw blade at all times.
 By doing so, you ensure that you have a uniform rake angle.
 Since the block is much wider than the tip of the file, this is relatively easy to do.
 The second is that you need to look at each pair of teeth as you file, and slightly press the file toward the tooth with the larger flat.
 For instance, you will start in the first gullet between the first two teeth.
 If the flats on each tooth are the same size, press the file straight down and push forward while keeping the alignment jig parallel to the blade.
 You should take as many passes with the file as you need to reduce the flat on each tooth by half.
 You will get the next half when you move over one tooth.
-If the flat on one side is much larger than the adjacent flat, press the file slightly toward the larger flat with pushing the file forward.
+If the flat on one side is much larger than the adjacent flat, press the file slightly toward the larger flat while pushing the file forward.
 The idea is to cut much more off the tooth that is more out of shape, than the one that is nearly full height.
 Remember to keep the alignment jig parallel to the top of the saw, take full even strokes and use the entire length of the file.
 Continue to work to your left until you have to reposition the saw in the vise.

 Keep working until you have adjusted each tooth.
 As you can see at the picture to the right, the first five teeth (from the heel of the saw) are now properly shaped with a consistent 12 degree rake.
 They are also all the same height and size.
 Compare those with the teeth to the left.
 They are of various sizes, each with a different amount of flatness on top of each tooth.